A blunt sword isn’t the most useful object to have, but for Sir Capra, it did the job.

 Sir Capra also understood that he would have to simplify his language as best he could, few of them had even seen a quill let alone held one.

-Capra produced the sword it was rusted as well as dull.
-Capra looked round to his captive audience, there eyes vacant and unblinking.
+The sword was rusted as well as dull.
+Looking round to his captive audience, there eyes vacant and unblinking.

 If ideas required stillness to formulate then, maybe he had penetrated the thick fog that clouded their intelligence.